Global Career Guide

 ぶっちゃけ Bucchake= Honestly

 “Majissuka?=Really?”
-Can be translated to “Hontoudesuka?=is that true?” in a formal way.
-So for me personally, I hear “Majissuka?” to be very impolite as a businessmen.
+Can be translated to “Hontoudesuka?= Is that true?” in a formal way.
+So for me personally, I hear “Majissuka?” to be very impolite as a businessman.
 Here are some example phrases, “Kore doushitara iissuka?
 What should I do with this?”
 “Kono shorui, oshietemorattemo iisssuka?
 Can you teach me these documents?” are good examples.
-These examples are when the formal term, “~desuka?” into a shorter slang.
-In times, when listening to a foreign language, having interesting and admiring the slang is very common.
+These examples are when the formal term, “~desuka?” into shorter slang.
+At times, when listening to a foreign language, having an interest in and admiring the slang is very common.
 However, I personally believe “~っすか?~ssuka?” should never be imitated.
 You may be seen as a businessman that is still stuck in the university student stage.

 Next is regarding the expression “ヤバイ, yabai.”
 Originally this word was used by thieves in the past, which means “There is danger approaching”.

-Then, as the times passed, the expression is now used as a negative term in today`s society.
+Then, as time passed, the expression is now used as a negative term in today`s society.
 Here are some examples below.

 “I messed up my presentation… Yabaina(I am in danger)…”